 What is the proper solution here?
 The very least that I would suggest is that the purchase of MBS by the FR should be reversed.
 But, again, we encounter the same problem we had with US Treasuries; maybe less so.
 Perhaps they could be reversed; perhaps they couldn’t.
 The least that could be done is to mark them to 70% of face value and leave them on the FR’s balance sheet and offset them with a charge to the FR’s capital accounts.
 Thus, the MBS would be marked from $1,633 billion to $1,143 billion.

 With these constitutional and practical considerations, we are left with the following numbers.

 Table 4.
 Eligible Assets and Collateralized liabilities adjusted for constitutional and practical considerations, 2014 Ap 16 (billions).
 (Source: Federal Reserve statistical release, H4.1, 2014 Ap 17.)

 With a book value of $11.037 billion for the certificate and $42.22 per troy ounce for the gold, we calculate the certificate represents a lien on 261 million troy ounces of gold.
-Working these numbers, we arrive at a dollar price of seventy-one hundred (7,100, rounded) that would collateralize currency and currency equivalents issued by the FR.
+Working these numbers, we arrive at a dollar price for gold of ten thousand, nine hundred (10,900, rounded) that would collateralize currency and currency equivalents issued by the FR.

 This assumes that gold alleged to be in Fort Knox is in metal form – as opposed to “receivable” form.
-The US Treasury lists its gold on a report titled “US International Reserve Position”; and the item of our interest is described,
+The US Treasury lists its gold on a report titled “US International Reserve Position”; and the asset item of our interest is described as,

 “gold (including gold deposits and, if appropriate, gold swapped)”